Lily vs Lotus: Difference and Comparison

 Bali red needs long periods of bright, warm weather and good soil to blossom effectively.
 The cultivation of the lotus is more difficult.
 Their care and feeding will be more demanding compared to water lilies.

-The lotus flower is a well-known allegory for wealth, beauty, and fertility and is often shown as a lotus.
+The lotus flower is a well-known allegory for wealth, beauty, and fertility and is shown as a lotus.
 Hinduism holds that each person has the spirit of the holy lotus flower inside them.

 For centuries, people have used it as a symbol of life, fertility, and ever-renewing youth.
 The lotus flower symbolizes feminine beauty, particularly the eyes of women.